TheNotoriousNRB/BestOfTheBest/README.md

 <a href = "https://github.com/isocpp/CppCoreGuidelines/blob/master/CppCoreGuidelines.md#es20-always-initialize-an-object" > C++ Core Guidelines </a> - is a github repo by Bjarne Stroustrup (creator of C++) and Herb Sutter (an expert in C++).
 This is a living document under continuous improvement.
 A lot of recommendation for best practices in various topics.

 <h3> Books </h3>
-A Tour of C++ (C++ In-Depth Series) 1st & 2nd Edition - By Bjarne Stroustrup - the creator of C++, describes what constitutes modern C++.
+<b>A Tour of C++ (C++ In-Depth Series)</b> 1st & 2nd Edition - By Bjarne Stroustrup - the creator of C++, describes what constitutes modern C++.
 This concise, self-contained guide covers most major language features and the major standard-library components—not, of course, in great depth, but to a level that gives programmers a meaningful overview of the language, some key examples, and practical help in getting started.

 <h2>2.
 Java </h2>
 <h3> Websites </h3>
--Some Websites here
+<a href = "https://docs.oracle.com/javase/tutorial/">Oracle Java Documentation </a> -The Java Tutorials are practical guides for programmers who want to use the Java programming language to create applications.
+They include hundreds of complete, working examples, and dozens of lessons.

 <h3> Books </h3>
 --Some Books here